toshke/aws-waf-demo-workshop/README.md

 [Run the load testing tool with and without the header.
 Look at metrics for Web Application Firewall](step4/README.md)

+## Too easy?

+If you have come this far and felt that was too easy, you can [try out doing some exercises for more advanced users](advanced.md)

 ## Cleanup

 [Remove All of the created resources](cleanup.md)